openedx-unsupported/devstack/README.rst

 Open edX Devstack |Build Status| |docs|
 =======================================

-Get up and running quickly with Open edX services.
+Devstack is the local Docker-based environment for developing in the Open edX platform.
+Use it to get up and running quickly with Open edX services.

 Documentation is on `Read the Docs`_.
 Code repository is on `GitHub`_.